There are now 3 possible online modes for units:

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 FINA5533 Finance Essentials

 - 6 points

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 2 UWA (Perth) Face to face Semester 1 Online Online flexible Semester 2 Online Online Restricted

 - This unit introduces fundamental concepts and applications of essential finance topics across a range of perspectives.
 The unit provides a solid foundation of financial theory with an understanding of when and how to apply those theories in financial decision making.
 Topics include financial mathematics and the time value of money, investment decisions and capital budgeting, valuation, the cost of capital, capital structure and the risk and return relationship.

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) group assignments; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) mid semester exam; and (3) final exam.
 Further information is available in the unit outline.